We shall pay pension, as you wish, either:

 Based on decisions by the Social Insurance Board, up to 20% of the pension can be deducted, but you receive at least half of the national pension rate.
 According to your agreement with the Social Insurance Board, also a smaller or larger amount can be deducted from your pension.

-Pension certificate is a pensioner’s document with photograph.
+Pension certificate is a pensioner’s document.
 It is not a personal identification document, but certifies that the person receives pension from us.
-The pension certificate is issued to you together with the pension payment decision from our customer service (link klienditeenindusetele).
+The pension certificate is issued to you together with the pension payment decision.

-If you lose the pension certificate, the customer service will issue a duplicate after you bring us a new 3x4 cm photograph.
+If you lose the pension certificate, the customer service will issue a duplicate.

 Holders of the pension certificate are offered different discounts at several banks, transport companies, entertainment establishments, concert venues, museums, spas, health centres, pharmacies, cosmetics, ice arenas, etc. Discounts offered for the holders of the pension certificate are directly related to the service providers, not the Social Insurance Board.